 Many crops that we grow at home need bees to pollinate the flowers and perform the vital reproduction process.
-The pollinating process is performed by more than just bees however bees are known as the head pollinators.
+The pollinating process is performed by more than just bees however they are known as the head pollinators.
 Other pollinators include birds, bats, insects, the wind, and even water.

-As a bee collects from the flowers some of the pollen from the male reproductive part of the flower, is transferred to the next flower and rubbed onto the female organ of the new flower.
+As a bee collects from the flowers, some of the pollen from the male reproductive part of the flower is transferred to the next flower and rubbed onto the female organ of the new flower.
 This is the fertilisation process, and from this fruit carrying seeds can develop.

 Some of the crops that need bees include: